 First-generation students were also more likely to be older and have dependents, with the average starting age being 24 years and 60% of them having dependents.

-11. Most first-generation students attend a two-year school.
+11. College graduates statistics reveal that most first-generation students attend a two-year school.

 While the majority of postsecondary students would go on to pursue a bachelor’s degree, first-generation college students, as statistics show, are more likely to aim for a two-year college diploma.
 In the academic year 2011/12, only 1 in 4 of first-generation students attended a four-year institution.